9 Facebook Video Ad Examples That WOWed Us in 2022

 Adding captions to your videos

-We’ve been in a mobile-first world for a long time now, and it shouldn’t be surprising to learn that most people (around 70%) watch videos with the sound off while on mobile devices.
+We’ve been in a mobile-first world for a long time now, and it shouldn’t be surprising to learn that 85% of Facebook videos are watched with the sound turned off.

 If your video features a lot of spoken words (think tutorials, reviews, etc.), adding captions can be a great way to retain viewers who have their sound off and might otherwise skip right by it.

-My favorite part of this trend is that the hearing impaired also have better captions to work with and are able to enjoy a broader range of content than ever before.
+My favorite part of this trend is that the hearing impaired also have better captions to work with and can enjoy a broader range of content than ever before.

 Keepin’ it real